 When your insurer notifies you that your payment is late, they will provide instructions on how to make a payment, and a deadline, usually between two weeks to a month from the original payment date.
 Don’t ignore the deadline.
 If you miss it, then your insurer can cancel your policy for non-payment.
 If your insurer decides to cancel your coverage, they are required to send you a warning by registered mail, and give you 15 days to pay.
 If those 15 days come and go and your coverage is cancelled, that is a permanent mark on your insurance record, and means that you will be considered a high-risk driver by most insurers.
 Even if there’s not much of a gap in your insurance, your rates could triple and might not come down for many years afterward.

-If your vehicle is leased or financed, it can be repossessed by the lessor/lienholder if the insurance is cancelled and not replaced with a new policy.
+If your vehicle is leased or financed (learn about the benefits of each), it can be repossessed by the lessor/lienholder if the insurance is cancelled and not replaced with a new policy.
 Insurance is a condition of the finance/lease agreement.

 After a policy cancels for non-payment there is usually a balance left outstanding.
 The cancellation goes on your record even if the balance gets paid at a later date.